jva15/Blender-TrailEffects/README.md

-there are quite afew kinks and bugs to work out though and ease of use features are currently on the way on a bi-tri daily basis so stay tuned and be prepared to either wait it out or clone alot.
+there are quite afew kinks and bugs to work out though and ease of use features are currently on the way so stay tuned.

 If your interested in this projects completion, consider clicking the watch option to stay up to date.